-The development of pharmaceutical drugs is capital-intensive.
-We are currently advancing our drug candidates through pre-clinical development and anticipate beginning clinical trials for our lead drug candidates, BLU-285 and BLU-554, in mid-2015.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate clinical trials of, and seek marketing approval for, our drug candidates.
-In addition, depending on the status of regulatory approval or, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of Alexion Pharma Holding, or Alexion, or other collaborators.
-We may also need to raise additional funds sooner if we choose to pursue additional indications and/or geographies for our drug candidates or otherwise expand more rapidly than we presently anticipate.
-Furthermore, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company.
+The development of pharmaceuticals is capital-intensive.
+We are currently advancing our lead drug candidates, BLU-285 and BLU-554, through clinical development.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate or continue clinical trials of, and seek marketing approval for, our drug candidates.
+In addition, depending on the status of regulatory approval or, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of Alexion, Roche or other collaborators.
+We may also need to raise additional funds sooner if we choose to pursue additional indications or geographies for our drug candidates or otherwise expand more rapidly than we presently anticipate.
+Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our research and development programs or future commercialization efforts.

-We expect that the net proceeds from our IPO, together with our existing cash and cash equivalents, will be sufficient to fund our operations through at least early 2017.
+As of June 30, 2016, we had cash, cash equivalents and investments of \$172.6 million.
+We expect that our existing cash, cash equivalents and investments will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into early 2018.
 Our future capital requirements will depend on and could increase significantly as a result of many factors, including:

-the scope, progress, results and costs of drug discovery, pre- clinical development, laboratory testing and clinical trials for our drug candidates;

-• the scope, prioritization and number of our research and development programs;

-- · the success of our collaboration with Alexion; - the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - •the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we obtain; - •the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - •the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · the extent to which we acquire or in-license other drug candidates and technologies. - · the costs of securing manufacturing arrangements for commercial production; and - •the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.
+- ·the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - · the scope, prioritization and number of our research and development programs; - · the success of our collaborations with Alexion and Roche; - ·the success of our current or future companion diagnostic collaborations, including our companion diagnostic with Ventana Medical Systems, Inc., or Ventana, for BLU-554; - · the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain additional collaborations on favorable terms, if at all; - •the achievement of milestones or occurrence of other developments that trigger payments under any additional collaboration agreements we obtain; - •the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · the extent to which we acquire or in-license other drug candidates and technologies; - · the costs of securing manufacturing arrangements for commercial production; and - •the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory clearances to market our drug candidates.

-Identifying potential drug candidates and conducting pre-clinical development testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve drug sales.
+Identifying potential drug candidates and conducting pre-clinical development and testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain marketing approval and achieve drug sales.
 In addition, our drug candidates, if approved, may not achieve commercial success.
 Our commercial revenues, if any, will be derived from sales of drugs that we do not expect to be commercially available for many years, if at all.
 Accordingly, we will need to continue to rely on additional financing to achieve our business objectives.